ciesin-geospatial/egis-notebooks/README.md

 EGIS at certain (almost all) instances provide OGC services including WMS, WCS, and WFS

 These are often become valuable when developing applications and services or cutting over from geoserver endpoints

+## Notebooks

+- EGIS Rest API
+- EGIS Python API

+Use the available environment.yml to build a venv on your local machine to work with egis services

+## Helper Functions

+- Helper.py has a list of common functions and the required args to be passed to the endpoints to query the service

 ## Services Available Today!